 You’re essentially letting someone have free access to a device that houses some of your most personal information.
 Yikes!

 And that’s exactly what tech support scammers are looking for with their nefarious hacks.
 It’s truly as awful as it sounds: In these scams, fraudsters contact victims and trick them into granting the scammer access to their computers.
-The crooks may reach out to people through a phone call, insisting the victims have a virus or another problem they’ve somehow detected from the company’s headquarters.
-Alternatively, they’ll send a popup to the victim’s computer which will flash dire warnings about an impending or existing virus that can be “fixed” by clicking on a link.
+The crooks may reach out by phone, insisting they've somehow detected a virus or another problem from the company's headquarters.
+Alternatively, they’ll send a popup to the victim’s computer.
+It will flash dire warnings about an impending or existing virus that can be “fixed” by clicking on a link.

 There are several outcomes of such tech support scams, none of them good.
-Sometimes, a scammer will trick you into installing malware on your computer, claiming you have to click on a link in order to heal your computer of its ills.
+Sometimes, a scammer will trick you into installing malware by urging you to click a link to fix your computer.
 Other times, they might sell you expensive “software” by making the same false claims.
 Still other times, they’ll direct you to a bogus tech support website where you’ll be asked to input your credit card information.
 And they’ll oftentimes simply help themselves to the sensitive data they find on your computer and then wreak havoc on your financial life.

 Federal Trade Commission (FTC) Scams